 The mattes weren’t as impressive in this palette, but we do love the choice of hues which make it a little more edgy than a typical neutral palette.

-There are also three fun shades of 24/7 Eye Pencil ($20 each): Vivid (bright teal), Post Punk (neon green) and Anatomy (sienna).
+There are also three fun shades of 24/7 Glide-On Eye Pencil ($20 each): Vivid (bright teal), Post Punk (neon green) and Anatomy (sienna).
 They’re designed to look like art pencils, and each have a handwritten-style of “Jean-Michel Basquiat” printed on the label along with the artist’s famous crown motif.

 Much like the eye palettes, the Gallery Blush Palette ($34) comes in a canvas-wrapped case featuring Basquiat’s famous imagery.
 Under the crown-printed lid, there are four shades perfect for defining your cheekbones.

 The two blush shades are X-Rated (medium pink) and Noho (berry).
 There’s also a highlighter called Now’s The Time (warm champagne shimmer) and a bronzer called Jawbone (a medium-toned brown).
 For anyone more into a natural look, this is the product to nab from the collection (it’s also our favourite piece out of ’em all).